2025-ilaria/project-/sparql-queries.md

 </ul>

-📌 The next step was to run some queries to ensure these information were actually not present in ArCo 📌
+📌 The next step was to run some queries to ensure these information were actually not present in ArCo: ⬇️

 ## Query 5️⃣: verifying the absence of the full name of the Teatro Massimo